JHau20/sawtooth-website/docs/core/1.2/app_developers_guide/address_and_namespace.md

 This resolves to '1cf126'.

-To store a value in the entry Name, the address would be calculated like this:
+To store a value in the entry *Name*, the address would be calculated like this:

 ```python
 address = "1cf126" + hashlib.sha512('name'.encode('utf-8')).hexdigest()[-64:]